 Measuring Compliance Poster

 Photo Credit: Philip Cohen

-It is the artist's or maker's responsibility to bring important or significant ideas to fruition without the dictates of a theme, exhibition or invitation.
+It is the artist's or maker's responsibility to bring important or significant ideas to fruition without the dictates of a theme, exhibition, or invitation.
 Maybe these ideas are big, expensive, demanding, or even scary.
-So what if it takes a year or more to finish because you have to put it down, work on your day job or other art work that makes money.
+So what if it takes a year or more to finish because you have to put it down, work on your day job, or do other artwork that makes money.
 Just keep working with the big goals in mind.

 The emphasis is on making work that is challenging, significant, and stands on its own . . . not making work that fits into a show in a few weeks.
 Make work that you will be proud of for a lifetime.
 Sooner or later a show or some other opportunity will turn up that is right for your work -- not the other way around.

 I just finished the project Pick Up Your Pencils, Begin.
 It took the better part of five years.
 I often had to put it away until I had time or help available to work on it.

 Most often, the bigger or high-risk projects aren't necessarily the ones that will sell, but they may become the "show stopper" that establishes your reputation years later.